prestodb/presto-yarn/README.md

 Run ```mvn clean package``` and the presto app package will be packaged at presto-yarn-package/target/presto-yarn-package-1.0.0-SNAPSHOT.zip.

-This .zip will have presto-server-0.110.tar.gz from Presto under package/files/.
+This .zip will have presto-server-<version>.tar.gz from Presto under package/files/.
 The Presto installed will use the configuration templates under package/templates.

 ## Preparing other slider specific configuration